-- 1. On the front of the switch, locate the recessed Reset button. - 2.
-Using a straightened paper clip, press and hold the Reset button for more than 10 seconds or until all port LEDs start blinking red. - 3.
-Release the Reset button.
+- 1. On the front of the switch, locate the recessed RESET button. - 2.
+Using a straightened paper clip, press and hold the RESET button for more than 10 seconds or until all port LEDs start blinking red. - 3.
+Release the RESET button.

-All port LEDs blink red five times and the configuration is reset to factory default settings.
+All port LEDs blink green and then amber and the configuration is reset to factory default settings.
 When the reset is complete, the switch reboots.
 This process takes about one minute.